vulptex/local-cors-proxy/README.md

+# Fork!

+This is a fork of: https://github.com/garmeeh/local-cors-proxy

+All credits should go to him!

 # Local CORS Proxy

 Simple proxy to bypass CORS issues.
 This was built as a local dev only solution to enable prototyping against existing APIs without having to worry about CORS.